syncfusion-content/wpf-docs/wpf/DockingManager/Pattern-and-Practices.md

 {% endhighlight %}

 5. Next step is to create regions in the shell.
-To do this, first add the following namespace in the shell Window
+To do this, first add the following namespace in the shell Window.
 {% highlight xml %}

 xmlns:prsm="http://www.codeplex.com/prism"